amaus/jMath/README.md

 * Linear Algebra
 * Graph Theory
-* Anything else we decide to add
+* Anything else that may be useful

 ## Installation